Cleansing Your Body Through Fasting

 1. FAST FROM MORE THAN JUST FOOD

-And not only can it be unsafe to go to work or work-out while you are in a deep fast and going through an intense detox, but it will also mean that a lot of physical and mental energy that could go towards healing will have to be spent on other things instead.
+It would be wise to stay home and just rest during your fast because even if you feel physically to go to work or go the the gym and workout during a fast, it will mean that a lot of physical and mental energy that could be going towards healing will have to be spent on other things instead.

 So for maximum healing, try to spend your fast resting, and try to avoid any media distractions about what is happening in the outside world so that you can truly focus on what is happening inside of you.